 What's candlepin?
 For a quick background, candlepin bowling is the Northeastern cousin to the popular 10-pin version that dominates most U.S. bowling alleys.
 Found primarily in New England and Canada's Maritimes region, candlepin features a smaller ball (about four-and-a-half inches) and thinner pins.
 Each player gets three tries to knock the pins down, and between throws, the pins are not cleared away.
 Like 10-pin, 300 points is the maximum score for candlepin – although the perfect candlepin game has yet to be played.

 You can find both candlepin and 10-pin options at lanes in and around greater Boston – and the places range from local town hangouts to full experiences with way more than just bowling.

 Where to Go

 Located in Dorchester, Boston Bowl is a city institution, with an active local league.
 Recently renovated, it now has new scoring machines and flat-screen TVs at each lane.
-Blogger Lynn of Candlepin Adventures calls it "the definition of convenience in candlepin… They're open 24 hours, have candlepin and 10-pin, an arcade, food, drinks, and pool."
+Open 24 hours, here you'll find both candlepin and 10-pin, along with an arcade, food, drinks and pool.
 Keep in mind that this place is popular with area families (especially for birthday parties).
 However, you can reserve lanes online in advance, so make a booking on the Boston Bowl website and then you won't have to wait on arrival.